Charge Ahead Colorado

 Department of Local Affairs (DOLA) Alternative Fuels Funding Program

 In partnership with the Colorado Energy Office and Regional Air Quality Council, DOLA’s Energy and Mineral Impact Assistance Program Tier II application cycle will fund alternative fuel vehicles (AFVs), alternative fuel infrastructure, and maintenance facility upgrades that support AFVs.
 Only public entities (local governments and special districts) qualify.
+Support has also recently been provided for community readiness planning for electric vehicles.
 Infrastructure projects require a 25% minimum match.
 For vehicles, 100% of the incremental cost between an AFV and it’s conventional equivalent would be funded.
 Full details and applications can be found at their website.

 - Applications due three times a year: April 1, August 1, December 1